ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 #### Green Screen and Blue Screen Blend Modes

-Image Overlays and Animated Overlays offer a Green Screen and Blue Screen keying option in the <samp>Blend Mode</samp> menu in the Overlay's settings popover.
+Image Overlays and Animated Overlays offer a Green Screen and Blue Screen keying option in the <samp>Blend Mode</samp> menu in the Overlay's [settings popover](#the-overlay-settings-popover).
 (Find this in the <samp>More Options</samp> section.)
 Use this to add transparency to images and videos that have a green or blue background.
 Once picked, a <samp>Fade Level</samp> slider will show up, which can be used to adjust the keying threshold.

 ## Comment Overlays

 If you’re broadcasting with Facebook Live, YouTube Live, Amazon Live, Restream, or Twitch, and you receive a comment, you can drag that comment from the [Comments and Reactions Window](../012-streaming/#comments-and-reactions) into the Main Window.
 Ecamm will automatically convert your comment into a styled text Overlay, matching the style of your most recent Comment Overlay.
 If you want two different Comment Overlays to appear on screen at once, drag a second comment to the Main Window.

-You can also click the tiny <samp>Add To Broadcast</samp> button below each comment, or click the comment's Profile photo to place the comment on screen.
+You can also click the tiny <samp>Add To Broadcast</samp> button below each comment, or click the comment's avatar image to place the comment on screen.
 This feature remembers the placement and style of a previous Comment Overlay.
 If there’s currently a Comment Overlay on screen, clicking a different comment in the Comments & Reactions window will replace the currently displayed Comment Overlay.
 This is useful for clicking through a series of comments in succession.

 #### Editing Comment Overlays

 The text in a comment Overlay can be edited and styled just like a [Text Overlay](#editing-text-overlays).
-(Double-click the overlay in the Main Window and then click <samp>Edit Text...</samp>.)
+(Double-click the overlay and then click <samp>Edit Text...</samp> in the Overlay's [settings popover](#the-overlay-settings-popover).)
 Once a Comment Overlay is styled, future comments remember this styling.
 A separate style can be applied to the comment author.

-#### Positioning and Style Comment Overlays in Advance
+#### Positioning and Styling Comment Overlays in Advance

 Comment Overlays will use the position, size, and style of previous Comment Overlays.
 To set up the appearance of Comment Overlays in your Scene, pick <samp>Add Placeholder Comment Overlay</samp> from the <samp>Overlays</samp> menu or press <kbd>⌘</kbd><kbd>option</kbd><kbd>K</kbd>.
 A placeholder Comment Overlay will appear, which can be styled and positioned as desired.
 Once you have finished, it can be deleted.
 Subsequent comments will use this position, size and style.